-To apply as an exchange student, you must complete our Exchange Application Form provided by your home university.
-Do not complete a Université de Sherbrooke Admission Form online.
+To apply as an exchange student, you have to complete our Exchange Application Form provided by your home university.
+Do NOT complete the Université de Sherbrooke Admission Form online.

 - Have authorization from your university to take the courses in which you wish to register at the Université de Sherbrooke;

 - Have a good grade-point average and demonstrate proficiency in French;